vladkinoman/just-my-notes/bookmarks-and-subscriptions/best-video-essayists-and-reviewers.md

 [MrBtongue](https://www.youtube.com/channel/UCI3GAJaOTL1BoipG41OmfyA): the guy who got me to start watching video essays in the first place.
 Not the greatest presentation but really interesting ideas.

-[kaptainkristian](https://www.youtube.com/channel/UCuPgdqQKpq4T4zeqmTelnFg): my favorite presentation/editing, speaks to me personally as a person who grew up with Toonami and Adult Swim in the late 90s and early 00s.
+[~~kaptainkristian~~](https://www.youtube.com/channel/UCuPgdqQKpq4T4zeqmTelnFg): my favorite presentation/editing, speaks to me personally as a person who grew up with Toonami and Adult Swim in the late 90s and early 00s.

+> ~~~~KaptainKristain~~~~ in particular is lot of production value to present hardly a single original thought.
+His videos are usually a collection of ideas that have been explored ad nauseam beforehand (e.g. his Jurassic Park video), and in one of the examples where he actually does attempt to make an argument (color theory and X-Men), it's just shit.
+>
+> ~~~~

 [CaspianReport](https://www.youtube.com/user/CaspianReport/videos?disable_polymer=1): modern geopolitics and some recent history.
 He opened my eyes on many interesting topics in international politics such as the Iran-Saudi proxy war.